awjga/PORE-cupine/README.md

 # Acknowledgments
 Li Chenhao for his help in getting me started.  (https://github.com/lch14forever)
-Shen Yang for his code for aligning transcipt positions to genomic position. (https://github.com/shenyang1981)
+Shen Yang for his code for aligning transcipt positions to genomic position and for the TRipseq anaylsis (https://github.com/shenyang1981)